Sidney Hill: Other charitable acts

 Stained glass window gifted by Hill to Axbridge parish church after its restoration in 1887 (Note: The church of St John the Baptist, Axbridge, reopened after its restoration on 24 June 1887 (Midsummer's Day).
 The stained glass window is set in the east end of the church and was made by Messrs.
 Bell & Sons, of Bristol.
-The four lights represent respectively the Nativity, Crucifixion, Resurrection, and Feed my Lambs, the divisions of the tracery being occupied by figures of the Four Evangelists, with their symbols, and Moses and Elijah, a central division containing the "Agnus Dei" emblem of St John the Baptist and arms of the town.
+The four lights represent respectively the Nativity, Crucifixion, Resurrection, and Feed my Lambs.
+The divisions of the tracery are occupied by figures of the Four Evangelists, with their symbols, and Moses and Elijah, a central division containing the "Agnus Dei" emblem of St John the Baptist and arms of the town.
 The Rector of Axbridge, Reverend Henry Toft, selected the design.)

 Although a lifelong Methodist, Hill helped other Christian institutions such as contributing to Churchill parish church funds, donating £100 to the building of All Saints Church, Sandford, and gifting a stained glass window to Axbridge parish church after its restoration in 1887.
 Hill would also help people directly: He would notice those needing help and make enquiries about them.
 A note would be given to them to take to the post office in Churchill.
 The two upstairs rooms of the office were full of household items provided by Langford House.
 Arthur Henry Carter, the owner of the post office, would follow the instructions in the note and supply blankets, boots, food or whatever was required.
 At Christmas, children who attended the Methodist Sunday school were given a set of clothes each and the contents of each parcel were noted so that the same things were not included for the following Christmas.
 (Note: On 21 December 1885, Langford House was "besieged" by hundreds of people receiving gifts of bread, tea, and sugar.
 In addition, parcels of clothing and bedding were sent to a large number of people in the parish.)
 Hill was also a longterm supporter of the Bristol Hospital for Sick Children and Women, and would visit the hospital on Christmas Day, giving money to each patient and nurse.